AngelaBi/GenPhysLaboratory/_sources/ExperimentAccGTrack.md

 :width: 500px
 :align: center

-Force Diagram and variables used in Experiment M2.
+Force Diagram and variables used in Vector Table Experiment.
 ```

 The displacement along the track is $S$ and the component of acceleration $a_s$ along the track is